mbrubeck/compleat/README.markdown

 Syntax
 ======

-A usage file contains one or more *commands*, separated by semicolons.
+A usage file contains commands and definitions, separated by semicolons.

-A command consists of a *command name* followed by a *pattern*.
-The command name can be any valid atom.
+A *command* consists of a *command name* followed by a *pattern*.
+The command name can be any atom.
+If there is more than one command in the file, compleat will attempt to match each of them against the input line.

 An *atom* consists of letters, numbers, and any of the characters `-_/@=+.,:`, or any string enclosed in double quotes with C/Java-style backslash escapes.